-- 1. A bachelor's degree from an accredited college or university. - 2.
-A valid teaching certificate/license - 3.
-An undergraduate cumulative grade point average of 3.0 (on a four point scale) in the last two years (60 semester hours) of study.

-4. Two letters of recommendation (one for school partnership candidates) from former professors, principals, supervisors, or other persons qualified to estimate the applicant's ability to successfully complete graduate study in education.
+- 1. A bachelor's degree from an accredited college or university. - A valid teaching certificate/license.
+This is not required of License + Master's, Leadership in Higher Education or Educational Technology applicants. - 3.
+An undergraduate cumulative grade point average of 3.0 (on a four point scale) in the last two years (60 semester hours) of study. - 4.
+Two letters of recommendation (one for school partnership candidates) from former professors, principals, supervisors, or other persons qualified to estimate the applicant's ability to successfully complete graduate study in education.